fogus/spiel/pyramidenspiel/cydonia/README.markdown

 Stage two: building a scoring set
 ---------------------------------

 Using the pyramids remaining in their stashes, the players will play tricks to build a final scoring set.
 Starting with the person who won the final trick in stage one, one player will present a tree and the other will follow with one of their own.
+These trees can be built from any of the pyramids in their personal stash.
 Again, the following player must present a tree containing at least one pyramid of the same color as any of the pyramids in the leading tree.

 The player winning the trick will reserve the pyramids for final scoring, while the losing tree will be discarded.
 The player who won the trick leads the next trick.
 Play will continue like this until all of the players' pyramids have been used, after which final scoring will begin.